ecoacoustics/website/content/resources/use-cases/sdm/index.md

 between sensors is typically within 500m to 5000m.
 Therefore, we first attempted to use environmental layers at a high spatial resolution (25m), to capture fine scale variation between proximate sensors.This came at a high computer processing cost.
-Even working with buffered extents, and using a Big Data PC, the process was slow, highlighting the challenges of using such high resolution data.
+Even working with buffered extents, and using a high-performance PC, the process was slow, highlighting the challenges of using such high resolution data.
 As a result, we decided to instead use a 250m resolution for preliminary analyses in R, and a 1000m resolution on the ecocommons platform.
 To get a